Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

 **6) Early Testing**  -  Early Testing – Testing should start as early as possible in the Software Development Life Cycle.
 So that any defects in the requirements or design phase are captured in early stages.
 It is much cheaper to fix a Defect in the early stages of testing.
 But how early one should start testing?
 It is recommended that you start finding the bug the moment the requirements are defined.
 More on this principle in a later training tutorial.

+**7) Testing is context dependent**  -  Testing is context dependent which basically means that the way you test an e-commerce site will be different from the way you test a commercial off the shelf application.
+ All the developed software’s are not identical.
+You might use a different approach, methodologies, techniques, and types of testing depending upon the application type.
+ For instance testing, any POS system at a retail store will be different than testing an ATM machine.

+##**V-Model in Software Testing**

+V Model is a highly disciplined SDLC model which has a testing phase parallel to each development phase.
+The V model is an extension of the waterfall model wherein software development and testing is executed in a sequential way.
+It is known as the Validation or Verification Model.
+                SDLC - Software Development Life Cycle